Monitoring, Delineating and Analysing Shorelines using Remote Sensing

 Study Area: Anjuna - Goa (South-West India)

-Out of the 41 beaches surveyed by NCSCM in the popular beach state of Goa, 21 (including my Study Area - Anjuna Beach) were found to be suffering from sand erosion.
+Out of the 41 beaches surveyed by NCSCM in the popular beach state of Goa, 21—including my Study Area - Anjuna Beach—were found to be experiencing sand erosion.

-How the constituents of Solar Radiation - visible light, infrared and ultraviolet wavelengths of the electromagnetic spectrum - interact with surface features is fundamental to being able to distinguish one type of surface from the other using Multispectral Remote Sensing, and the same principle is applicable for Shoreline delineation workflow as well - Water has a low reflectance to Visible Light and zero reflectance to Near Infrared waves (NIR), a significant contrast to the reflective properties of other common-surface features such as Soil and Vegetation (both reflect NIR in much larger quantities).
-Hence, a particular type of Water Index - Modified Normalized Difference Water Index (MNDWI) - can be used to demarcate land from water, thereby making it possible for us to extract Shorelines from Multispectral Imagery.
+The way different components of solar radiation—visible light, infrared and ultraviolet wavelengths of the electromagnetic spectrum—interact with surface features is fundamental to distinguishing one feature from another in Multispectral Remote Sensing.
+The same principle applies to shoreline delineation.
+Water exhibits low reflectance in the visible spectrum and zero reflectance in the Near Infrared (NIR), which contrasts sharply with the reflective properties of soil and vegetation (both of which reflect NIR in much larger quantities).
+Because of this spectral behavior, a water-retrieval index such as the Modified Normalized Difference Water Index (MNDWI) can be used to separate land from water, making it possible to extract shorelines from multispectral imagery.

 TIMESTAMPS